hehahahahehe/HaoOy.github.io/contents/home.md

 <a href="static/assets/arasgungore_CV_main.pdf" download>Click to Download</a>

 #### Research statemant
 I completed both my undergraduate and master's programs at SUSTech, where I had the opportunity to learn from many great scholars.
-As a sophomore, I attended a seminar on algebraic geometry led by [Prof. Li Zhan](https://sites.google.com/site/mathzhanli/curriculum-vitae).
+As a sophomore, I attended a seminar on algebraic geometry led by [Prof. Zhan Li](https://sites.google.com/site/mathzhanli/curriculum-vitae).
 This seminar was designed for beginners and served as an excellent introduction to the subject.

 During my master's program, under the supervision of [Prof. Longting Wu](https://longtingwu.github.io/), I focused on computing explicit formulas for several types of relative Gromov-Witten invariants.
 Building on the results of [Honglu Fan, Longting Wu, and Fenglong You](https://arxiv.org/abs/1907.07133), I explored explicit formulas for $P^1 \times P^1$, leveraging its symmetry.
 However, for general Hirzebruch surfaces, the partial differential equation (PDE) approach may ne inapplicable.